donutrj/verdigris2/content/Characters/Characters.md

 *Rolling sixes multiple times does not mean the result stacks*
 # Backgrounds
+Backgrounds are what your character was before they became an adventurer.
+These come into play when a character makes a test in which their past experience would convey a bonus.

+***e.g.** A character with the background wheat farmer is trying to determine if it'll rain before they reach town.
+That player would get a bonus for their background considering predicting the weather is important to a farmer.*

+## Character Creation
 Roll twice on the following table and add the two backgrounds to your character sheet along with the corresponding gear to your inventory:

 | 1d100 | Background   | Equipment                           |